prathm01s/prathm01s.github.io/readme.txt

     'together with', 'up against', 'with reference to' ];

-Special symbols are still counted as any character matching [^a-zA-Z0-9\s]
+Special symbols are counted as any character matching the following regex: /[^a-zA-Z0-9\s]/g